History of the English fiscal system: Indirect taxation

 Parallel with the evolution of direct taxation, but decidedly lagging behind, is the progress of indirect taxation.
 As already mentioned, the right of levying dues on goods entering or leaving English ports belonged from very early times to the king.
 Whether this power was, in its origin, due to the protection afforded to traders and thus a kind of insurance, or the result of the royal prerogative of pre-emption is immaterial for finance.
 What is established is that the prisage of wine or levy of one cask in ten, and the taking of one-fifteenth or one-tenth of other commodities was in force.
-Attempts to impose additional dues were forbidden by Article 41 of Magna Carta which recognized the ancient and just customs.
+Attempts to impose additional dues were forbidden by Article 41 of Magna Carta which recognised the ancient and just customs.

 One of the earliest effects of parliamentary influence is manifested in the establishment of duties on wool, woolfells and leather by the first parliament of Edward I. After efforts by the king to gather increased duties, the Confirmation of the Charter (1297) forbade any increases on the amounts fixed in 1275, which were henceforth known as the ancient customs.

 Another attempt was made to obtain a higher scale of duties by arrangement with merchants.
 Foreign traders consented to the royal proposals, which comprised duties on wine, wool, hides and wax, plus a general tax of 11/4% on all imports and exports.
 Thus, in addition to the old custom of half a mark (6s.
 8d.) per sack of wool and each three hundred woolfells, as well as one mark (13s.
 4d.) per last or load of leather, foreign merchants paid an extra duty (or surtax) of 50% and also 2s. per tun of wine, the so-called butlerage.